zman1026/The-Gift-Genius/replit.md

 ### UI/UX Decisions
 The application features a hybrid design, combining Pinterest-style visual cards for items with Notion-style organized data presentation.
 It uses a warm, family-oriented aesthetic with Inter and Playfair Display fonts, and a festive color scheme (primary red, accent green).
 The UI is responsive, utilizing **compact grid layouts** that adapt from **2-6 columns** for wishlist item displays (2 on mobile, 3 on tablets, 4-6 on desktops), maximizing information density while maintaining readability.
 Item cards feature **square aspect-ratio images** (aspect-square), **reduced spacing** (gap-3, p-3), **optimized typography** (text-sm titles, text-xs descriptions), and **priority badge overlays** (positioned top-right on thumbnails) to show 2-3x more items per screen while allowing titles to span full width without truncation.

 **Mobile-First Redesign (Latest):** The app prioritizes the primary mobile workflow: (1) adding items to wishlist, (2) viewing family members, (3) accessing secondary features.
-Navigation uses a **3-tab bottom bar** (My List, Family, More) instead of 4 tabs, with **"/" (Dashboard) as the default landing page**.
-The dashboard is simplified with: (1) countdown + onboarding checklist, (2) 2-column grid for gift progress and budget tracker, (3) compact family groups section.
-A persistent **Floating Action Button (FAB)** with festive styling (16x16, pulse animation, hover glow, rotating icon) provides quick access to add items from any page.
+Navigation uses a **3-tab bottom bar** (My List, Family, More) with **"/" (Dashboard) as the default landing page**.

+**Dashboard Redesign (December 2024):** Completely redesigned for mobile-first experience with single-column stacked layout:
+- **Compact Stats Banner:** Top banner shows countdown timer with inline metrics (items count, family members, gifts received)
+- **Dismissible Onboarding:** Smart banner with inline quick-actions that auto-hides after completion (stored in localStorage)
+- **Actionable Tiles:** Each card is tappable and navigates to relevant sections (My Wishlist, Gift Progress, Budget Tracker)
+- **Compact Activity Feed:** Shows 5 most recent activities inline without nested cards
+- **No Desktop Grids:** Removed 2-column layouts in favor of mobile-friendly vertical stacking

+**Persistent FAB:** A **Floating Action Button** with festive styling (16x16, pulse animation, hover glow, rotating icon) appears on **all authenticated screens** and opens the unified add-item dialog, making the primary function (adding items) always one tap away.

 The wishlist page includes a **quick-add banner** with URL paste and search shortcuts for faster item addition.
 The **members page uses a compact avatar grid** (2-6 columns responsive) showing member avatars, names, item counts, and click-to-view functionality.
 Secondary features (Dashboard, Search, Purchased Items) are consolidated in a **More page** menu.
 The redesign reduces navigation friction, increases information density, and optimizes touch targets for mobile users.

 **Camera-Based Product Search (Implemented):** The app features camera-based image search using SerpApi's Google Lens API to add products by photographing them in stores.
 - **Technology Stack:** HTML5 getUserMedia API for camera capture with MediaStream management, SerpApi Google Lens API for visual product recognition, base64 encoding for efficient image transfer (no storage costs)